Awareness + Attention + Authority = Audience

 What makes a good blog?
 Firstly, a blog requires more than just a post on Facebook or LinkedIn or tweet on Twitter that says, "Call me for legal help!"
 Again, that type of approach is the 'meeting the woman' by showing up for the very first time and trying to propose marriage; accordingly, cool your jets!
 Instead, use a Hook, Line, and Linker!

-Start with a catchy Hook phrase.
+Start with an attention grabber by using a catchy Hook phrase.
 A Hook is something like, 'What Do You Think?' or 'You Be The Judge!' or 'True or False'.
 Note that the Hook is innocuous.
 The Hook avoids saying, 'Call Me Now' or 'Let Me Tell You' or anything else that attempts to intrude and impose a request for contact or push of information.
 The Hook is simply a title to your blog that is devoid of any attempt to direct or instruct.
 The Hook should be without a call to action.
 Repeat that!
 The Hook should be without a call to action, meaning something other than, "For Legal Help, Call Now', or anything of the like.
 The closest a Hook comes to calling for action is the posing of a question rather than making a statement.
 Think about it - if you ran up to a stranger and asked, "Do you have the time?", the person will likely tell you the time; however, if you ran up to a stranger and said, "Hey, do you want to buy a watch?", the reaction will be much different.

 Those familiar with blogs published by Marketing.Legal will be familiar with the Hook commonly used, "WHAT DO YOU THINK?".
 Another common Hook used by Marketing.Legal is the phrase, "TIPS & BITS".
 Over time, the repeated use of each Hook becomes familiar and will help to garner the Attention as will be discussed below in Step Two.
 Again, review this example of a Hook: